akade/Akade.IndexedSet/README.md

 ### Computed or compound key

-The data structure also allows to use computed or compund keys:
+The data structure also allows to use computed or compound keys:

 ```csharp
 var set = IndexedSetBuilder<Data>.Create(a => a.PrimaryKey)